 What To Do if You Have Been Injured By a Tractor-Trailer

 As we tell all of our clients: we want your focus to be on your health and recovery.
-Our truck accident attorneys will handle the legal and insurance matters.
+An experienced truck accident lawyer with Berger Law will handle the legal and insurance matters.
 While you are working hard to get well, we are working hard to hold all negligent parties responsible for the harm they caused you.

 Insurance companies will want to take recorded statements, get you to sign health authorizations, and likely settle your case for far less than they know it is worth.
 Please remember that you only have one chance to hold the driver and company that put you in harm's way accountable for what they have done.
 If you have ongoing symptoms or fears over future medical problems caused by the wreck, we strongly encourage you to at least have a free consultation with an accident attorney before entering any type of settlement.

 My firm has helped a number of individuals and families impacted by 18-wheeler and other commercial vehicle accidents.
 These cases are not the same as an ordinary car wreck, and the lawyer who is handling your matter should have experience working on other trucking cases.
 Our offices are conveniently located in Columbia and Myrtle Beach, and we have been proudly servicing clients throughout the surrounding areas.
-Contact us online today or call us at 803-790-2800 or one of our other South Carolina numbers listed above.
-You may also fill out the contact form right here on the website or use the live chat box in the corner below.
-We serve good people across our state, and look forward to being of service to you as well.
+Contact us online today or call us at 803-790-2800 (Columbia, SC) / 843-427-2800 (Myrtle Beach, SC), or start a live chat 24/7 with a real, live person to arrange a free and confidential consultation.